Pitman transforms and Brownian motion in the interval viewed as an affine alcove: Asymptotics for representations of the affine algebra

-For a compact connected Lie group, the Duistermaat Heckman measure also appears as the pushforward measure of the Liouville measure on a coadjoint orbit by the projection on a Cartan subalgebra.
-Frenkel has shown in \cite{fre} that the law of a Brownian motion on $\mathfrak{su}(2)$ indexed by the time in $[0,1]$, given the orbit of the endpoint of its wrapping on $SU(2)$ under conjugacy, plays the role of a normalized Liouville measure on a coadjoint orbit of the loop group $L(SU(2))$.
-Identifying $\mathfrak{su}(2)$ and its dual, the probability measure appearing as a limit measure in Theorem \ref{thDH} is actually the projection of this law on a Cartan subalgebra of $\mathfrak{su}(2)$ (see Frenkel \cite{fre} and also Defosseux \cite{defo3}).
-It is the Duistermaat-Heckman measure corresponding to the action of the torus of $SU(2)$ on the coadjoint orbit through $(t,x)$.
+The Duistermaat Heckman measure for a compact connected Lie group is an approximation of the distribution of the weights of an irreducible finite dimensional representation when its highest weight is large (see Heckman \cite{hec}).
+So the theorem above shows that $\nu_\lambda^{(\mu)}$ is an analogue of a normalized DH-measure.
+For a compact connected Lie group, the Duistermaat Heckman measure also appears as the image of the Liouville measure on a coadjoint orbit by the projection on the dual of a Cartan subalgebra.
+Frenkel has shown in \cite{fre} that the distribution of a Brownian motion on $\mathfrak{su}(2)$ indexed by the time in $[0,1]$, given the conjugacy class of the endpoint of its wrapping on $SU(2)$, plays the role of a normalized Liouville measure on a coadjoint orbit of the loop group $L(SU(2))$.
+The image of this measure by the moment map associated to the action of a maximal torus of $SU(2)$ on the coadjoint orbit is the measure $\nu_\lambda^{(\mu)} $ when $\mu=0$ (see Frenkel \cite{fre} and also Defosseux \cite{defo3}).